baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 ### Return AST

-There are three ways to create quoted expression in Elixir:
+There are three ways to create quoted expressions in Elixir:

 1. Manually construct it
-2. Macro.escape
+2. `Macro.escape`
-3. Quote/Unquote to compose AST
+3. `quote`/`unquote` to compose AST

 ```elixir
 defmodule MyMacro do